A sensitive position requires a fingerprint-based criminal history check. This is NOT a sensitive position.

-Strong interest in assisting students and alumni to gain practical work experience; Knowledge of the rules, regulations, ethical standards and laws relating to internships, interviewing and employment; Ability to develop rapport and communicate effectively with diverse constituencies; Excellent planning, organizational, customer service, and interpersonal skills; Ability to pursue multiple tasks simultaneously; Ability to occasionally work necessary evening and weekend programs; Excellent verbal and written communication skills; Knowledge of hiring and employment trends, work settings, undergraduate life, career development, and patterns of higher education; Knowledge of effective interviewing skills and approaches; Ability to articulate the value of a liberal arts education; Strong counseling/coaching skills; Ability to organize and analyze data using advanced functions of spreadsheets and word processing such as formulas and mail merge.
+Strong interest in assisting students and alumni to gain practical work experience; Knowledge of the rules, regulations, ethical standards and laws relating to internships, interviewing and employment; Ability to develop rapport and communicate effectively with diverse constituencies; Excellent planning, organizational, customer service, and interpersonal skills; Ability to pursue multiple tasks simultaneously; Ability to occasionally work necessary evening and weekend programs; Excellent verbal and written communication skills; Knowledge of hiring and employment trends, work settings, undergraduate life, career development, and patterns of higher education; Knowledge of effective interviewing skills and approaches; Ability to articulate the value of a liberal arts education; Strong counseling/coaching skills; Ability to organize and analyze data using advanced functions of spreadsheets and word processing.

 Knowledge, Skills, Abilities (KSA's) preferred

-Ability to present to large audiences in a professional and articulate manner; Familiarity and understanding of the liberal arts curriculum; Ability to effectively navigate job search web tools such as LinkedIn and Indeed.com.
+Ability to present to large audiences in a professional and articulate manner; Familiarity and understanding of the liberal arts curriculum; Ability to effectively navigate job search web tools such as Handshake and LinkedIn.

 Master’s degree in Higher Education Administration, Counseling, Student Personnel Services, Business or related area; or Bachelor’s Degree in related field and experience that equates to an advanced degree.

-Selected by The Princeton Review to be included in The 385 Best Colleges: 2020 Edition, Christopher Newport University is a public school offering a private school experience — great teaching, small classes, and a safe, vibrant campus.
-A “student-first, teaching-first” community, CNU is dedicated to the ideals of scholarship, leadership and service.
-The University is located in Newport News, Virginia and enrolls 5,100 students.
-Academic programs at CNU encompass more than 90 areas of study, from biology to business administration and political science to the performing arts.
-The University has recently completed over $1 billion in capital construction on its 260-acre campus, generated over 7,200 applications for a freshmen class of 1,238 and has been ranked by U.S. News & World Report’s America’s Best Colleges guide as third among public regional universities in the South and sixth among all regional universities in the South.
-In addition, CNU is ranked third among all public schools for having "the highest proportion of classes with fewer than 20 students.”
-Christopher Newport University is committed to ensuring that all people are welcomed, honored and fully engaged in the life of our academic community.
-We seek exceptional and diverse candidates and encourage applications from individuals who are underrepresented in their profession.
+S?elected by The Princeton Review to be included in The 387?
+Best Colleges: 2022 Edition, Christopher Newport University is a public school offering a private school experience – great teaching, small classes, and a safe, vibrant campus.
+The University is located in Newport News, Virginia, enrolls approximately 5,000 students, and is dedicated to the ideals of scholarship, leadership, and service.
+Academic programs at Christopher Newport University encompass more than 90 areas of study, from biology to business administration and political science to the performing arts.
+The University is ranked by U.S. News & World Report’s America’s Best Colleges guide? as 3rd among public regional universities in the South and 6th overall, and has recently completed more than $1 billion in capital construction on its 260-acre campus.
+Christopher Newport University is committed to ensuring that all people are welcomed, honored, and fully engaged in the life of our academic community.
+We recruit exceptional and diverse faculty and encourage applications from individuals who are underrepresented in their profession.
 For further details and information about Christopher Newport, visit www.cnu.edu.

 Posting Detail Information